A guide aimed at local groups who are interested in setting up a community energy project.

 Different types of community energy activity may need different types of support from organisations outside of the community.
 For example, your Local Authority might be able to provide advice and guidance if you are considering applying for planning permission to do an electricity generation project.
 You might want to talk to local businesses if you are interested in reducing the carbon footprint of your area to see how they can help.

 This page provides a list of the support available through Government-funded schemes to support specific types of community energy initiatives.
 At the end are links to other non-Government organisations that may be able to offer further advice.
-In 2014, a new information resource for communities in England will be available; more details on this will follow shortly.

 Community Electricity and Heat Generation